MedicatedGorilla/RockPaperScissors/README.md

-This is a basic rock paper scissors js excercise.
-Not familiar with js specificaly but coming from C++, I think it will be simple.
+This is a basic rock paper scissors machine.
+It originally ran in the console only via browser but has recently had a UI added."